 The architecture is influenced by Italianate and Gothic Revival.

 The Bishop’s Residence also known as the Palace, serves the nearby St. Dunstan’s Basilica National Historic Site.
 Photo Credit: Wendy Nordvik-Carr©

-- Wellington House, once the Wellington Hotel, was built in the early 1800s and is an example of Georgian style architecture.
+Wellington House, once the Wellington Hotel, was built in the early 1800s.
+It is an example of Georgian style architecture.

 Explore more of Prince Edward Island.

 Learn about other travel destinations.

 Have you been here?
 Want to go or have other tips or comments.
 We'd love to hear from you.